quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 8.2 of QUIC-TRANSPORT}}.
-After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform path validation {{Section 8.2 of QUIC-TRANSPORT}} using the same mechanisms, unless it has previously validated that address.
+After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform path validation {{Section 8.2 of QUIC-TRANSPORT}} unless it has previously validated that address.

 If validation succeed, the client can send non-probing, 1-RTT packets on the new paths.
 In contrast with the specification in